top of page

 Compassion — because you stop fighting yourself.

-Choice — small pauses where a different response can become possible overtime.
+Choice — small pauses where a different response can start to feel possible over time.

 Not through effort.